1. What should my child know before entering kindergarten at ARES?

 4. How will my child’s teacher communicate with me?

 Your child will be given an agenda at the beginning of the school year.
 We use this agenda to provide daily communication to parents about their child’s performance as well as to provide reminders of upcoming events.
 We also send home a weekly newsletter to inform parents of the activities we have completed during the week and of the upcoming standards for the next week.
 We also list upcoming events and provide other news to parents on the newsletter.
-Each teacher has a website as well that parents can assess.
+Each teacher has a schoology page that parents can access for the newsletter.
 Our school provides monthly newsletters and calendars.

 5. What assessments do kindergartners at ARES participate in?

 Kindergartners at ARES are assessed using the Georgia Kindergarten Inventory of Developing Skills (GKIDS) each quarter.
-They also are assessed through writing assessments, running records for reading, and AIMS.
+They also are assessed through writing assessments, running records for reading, have weekly sight word assessments.
 Your child’s teacher will explain each of these assessments to you during the fall conference.

-6. Where can I find information about GKIDS and the kindergarten curriculum?This information can be found on the website www.georgiastandards.org.
+6. Where can I find information about GKIDS and the kindergarten curriculum?This information can be found on the website and www.gadoe.orgwww.georgiastandards.org